Dearborn Healthy Streets.

 What are Dearborn Healthy Streets?

-Dearborn Healthy Streets are shared streets intended to help all residents find safe, healthy ways to get outside, recreate, exercise and access essential services by providing greater access to public right of ways traditionally used for motor vehicle transportation.
+Dearborn Healthy Streets are slow and shared streets intended to help all residents find safe, healthy ways to get outside, recreate, exercise and access essential services by providing greater access to public right of ways traditionally used for motor vehicle transportation.
 Dearborn Healthy Streets allow people to bike and roll in a safer, slower street environment freeing up space on the sidewalk for pedestrian travel and social distancing.
-Vehicular traffic is restricted to local traffic only on shared streets, meaning that you can still park on your street and get deliveries, but passing through in your car is not allowed.
+Vehicular traffic is restricted to local traffic only on Dearborn Healthy Streets , meaning that you can still park on your street and get deliveries, visitors can still drive to local destinations, but using the street as a cut through in your car is discouraged.
 People driving must drive slowly and always stop for anyone in the roadway.
 Emergency vehicles are permitted.
-Shared streets programs are emerging as a nationwide trend during the COVID-19 pandemic which emphasizes the need for social distancing and healthy lifestyles.
+Slow and shared streets programs emerged as a nationwide trend during the COVID-19 pandemic which emphasizes the need for physical distancing and healthy lifestyles.

 Who is allowed to use Dearborn Healthy Streets?

 Biking or rolling is allowed in the street as is local traffic and deliveries for residents who live on a Dearborn Healthy Street.
 Anyone walking or running should be socially distanced on the sidewalk.
 City services and emergency vehicles are also permitted on these streets.
 All modes, including people biking, running, and rolling, should proceed slowly and yield to people walking.
 Street parking will not be affected by the program.